 Most non-Muslims know this month as the time when Muslims abstain from food and drink during the daylight hours.
 Before I came to KSA, admittedly, just like most non-Muslims living in western countries, I was pretty ignorant about Ramadan.
 I knew that this was the month when Muslims fasted from sunrise to sunset, but that was pretty much it.

-Before coming to Saudi Arabia, I had heard people in my country Finland saying things like ‘the mohammedians’ can eat only at night because Allah doesn’t see in the dark (seriously some people really think this to be true) or that Muslims fast only part of the day because they couldn’t handle a week in row of fasting (like any human could?).
+Before coming to Saudi Arabia, I had heard people in my country Finland saying things like ‘the mohammedians’ can eat only at night because Allah doesn’t see in the dark (seriously some people really think this to be true) or that the ‘mooslomans’ (yes there people who still use these ignorant terms) fast only part of the day because they couldn’t handle a week in row of fasting (like any human could?).
 It was all made out to be some sort of big joke, this Ramadan thing.
 After having listened to all this nonsense and misinformation about Ramadan I remember wondering, what was the real reason behind the Muslim fast, because it didn’t seem to make any sense to me.
 I never bothered to find out the real answer though.

 That is, until I came to work as a nurse to the “Magic Kingdom”.